yumochi/LocalLibrary/README.md

 # LocalLibrary
 A sample library project using vanilla java, mongoDB backend with Mongoose base on the MDN tutorial.
-I plan to expand on this work by making the project deployable on Heroku and switch to React.js
+I plan to expand on this work by making the project deployable on Heroku and switch to React.js.
+User will be create, modify and browse information regarding books, authors and genre.
+The project is also paired with nodemon to make development easier.
+I plan to adopt the work to react and add a bit of sugar to the front end.

 ## Getting Started